abaka-spn/PowerShell.REST.API/README.md

 * 1.2.1804.1801

-## The goal of this fork
+## The goal of this project

+I happy to publish my first project !

+This project is inspired of DynamicPowerShellApi projet but I want to add the following features:
-* Take in charge a Custom PowerShell module: Done.
+* Take in charge Custom PowerShell module: `Done`.
-* Expose a OpenAPI specification from Script or Module: Done.
+* Expose a OpenAPI specification from Script or Module: `Done`.
-* Define Rest Method for each WebMethod in configuration file: Done.
+* Define Rest Method for each WebMethod in configuration file: `Done`.
-* Define Rest Location for each parameters in configuration file: Done.
+* Define Rest Location for each parameters in configuration file: `Done`.
-* Each parameters definition will be fetched from scripts or commands: Done.
+* Each parameters definition will be fetched from scripts or commands: `Done`.
-* Add Swagger UI for graphical help: Done.
+* Add Swagger UI for graphical help: `Done`.
-* Add ApiKey authentication: Done.
+* Add ApiKey authentication: `Done`.
-* Transfer user identity to the Powershell command: Done.
+* Transfer user identity to the Powershell command : `Done`.
-*
+* Take in charge Custum Powershell class as parameter: `Done`
+* Take in charge versionng of API : `In future`

 ## Overview
-*It is near same as orignal project*
+*It is near same as orignal project but the behavior is not same*

 HTTP service written in C#.NET using the Microsoft OWIN libraries.